feng-js/jie2311260561.github.io/_posts/2021-5-27-allwinnerSDK.md

 strerror-sym.c:47:9: error: 'errnos_msgstr' undeclared (first use in this function) return errnos_msgstr + errnos_msgidx[idx];
          ^~~~~~~~~~~~~
-strerror-sym.c:47:9: note: each undeclared identifier is reported only once for eac                                                                                                                           h function it appears in strerror-sym.c:47:25: error: 'errnos_msgidx' undeclared (first use in this function                                                                                                                           ) return errnos_msgstr + errnos_msgidx[idx];
+strerror-sym.c:47:9: note: each undeclared identifier is reported only once for each function it appears in strerror-sym.c:47:25: error: 'errnos_msgidx' undeclared (first use in this function                                                                                                                           ) return errnos_msgstr + errnos_msgidx[idx];
                          ^~~~~~~~~~~~~